U.S. tightens Ebola monitoring for West African visitors

 The travelers also will be required to coordinate with local public health officials if they intend to travel within the United States.
 If a traveler does not report in, local health officials will take immediate steps to find the person.

 CDC Director Dr. Tom Frieden told reporters the active monitoring program will remain in place until the outbreak in West Africa is over.
 The U.N.
-World Health Organization's latest figures on Wednesday showed at least 4,877 people out of 9,936 confirmed, probable and suspected cases have died in the outbreak, the worst on record.
+World Health Organization's latest figures on Wednesday showed at least 4,877 people out of 9,936 cases have died in the outbreak, the worst on record.

 "These new measures I'm announcing today will give additional levels of safety so that people who develop symptoms of Ebola are isolated early in the course of their illness," Frieden said.
 "That will reduce the chance that Ebola will spread from an ill person through close contact and to healthcare workers."

+There are no direct commercial flights to the United States from those countries, but officials say about 150 travelers a day arrive in the United States on trips that originated there.

-Six states account for nearly 70 percent of all travelers arriving from the affected countries: New York, Pennsylvania, Maryland, Virginia, New Jersey and Georgia.
-The new monitoring will begin in those states first and will be expanded to other states.
+Six states account for nearly 70 percent of all travelers entering the United States from the affected countries: New York, Pennsylvania, Maryland, Virginia, New Jersey and Georgia.
+Officials said the new monitoring will begin in those states first and will be expanded to other states.

-The CDC said the monitoring program affects anyone coming back from the region, including CDC employees and journalists.
-It said when affected travelers enter one of the five airports they will receive a care kit that contains a tracking log, a pictorial description of symptoms, a thermometer, instructions on how to monitor their temperature and information on what to do if they experience symptoms.
+The CDC said the active monitoring program affects anyone coming back from the region, including CDC employees and journalists.
+The agency said all affected travelers when they enter one of the five airports will receive a care kit that contains a tracking log, a pictorial description of symptoms, a thermometer, instructions on how to monitor their temperature and information on what to do if they experience symptoms.

-Liberian Thomas Eric Duncan, who died on Oct.
-8 and nurses Nina Pham and Amber Vinson of Texas Health Presbyterian Hospital, are the only cases detected in the country.
-Pham's condition was last upgraded on Tuesday to good from fair at a hospital in Bethesda, Maryland.

-Vinson's family said in a statement Wednesday that officials at the CDC and Emory University Hospital in Atlanta, where she is being treated, "are no longer able to detect virus in her body."

-Obama said officials were working to ensure that problems that arose with Ebola protocols at the Dallas hospital do not occur again.
-He expressed confidence that any further Ebola patients would get first-class treatment and said officials would make sure hospitals are prepared and would take the right precautions.

-The White House said Obama spoke by phone with staff at Texas Presbyterian Hospital "to thank them for their courage and perseverance in dealing with the first cases of Ebola to appear in the United States."
+Three Ebola cases have been diagnosed in the United States: Thomas Eric Duncan, a Liberian who fell ill after flying to the United States in September, and two nurses who treated him at Texas Health Presbyterian Hospital in Dallas.
+Duncan died on Oct.
+8, while the two nurses are being treated at other hospitals.

+The World Health Organization said it hopes tens of thousands of people in Africa, including front-line healthcare workers, can start receiving vaccines beginning in January.

+U.S. company Johnson & Johnson said it aims to produce at least 1 million doses of its two-step vaccine next year and has already discussed collaboration with Britain's GlaxoSmithKline, which is working on a rival vaccine.

-Human testing of a second "investigational" Ebola vaccine has begun at the U.S. National Institutes of Health's Clinical Center in Maryland, officials said.
+Human testing of a second "investigational" Ebola vaccine is under way at the U.S. National Institutes of Health's Clinical Center in Maryland, the NIH said on Wednesday.
+Testing on a first possible vaccine began last month, and initial data was expected by the end of the year.

+Dr. Anthony Fauci, director of the NIH's National Institute of Allergy and Infectious Diseases, said the need for a vaccine against Ebola is urgent and this vaccine, called VSV-ZEBOV, is promising.

 NBC freelance cameraman Ashoka Mukpo, an American who contracted Ebola while working in West Africa, is free of the virus and was discharged on Wednesday from a special unit at Nebraska Medical Center in Omaha, the hospital said.